-With respect to private commingled funds, KACALP is generally authorized to charge and deduct advisory fees directly from the assets of the applicable funds at times and in an amount set forth in governing fund documents.
+With respect to private commingled funds, Kayne is generally authorized to charge and deduct advisory fees directly from the assets of the applicable funds at times and in an amount set forth in governing fund documents.
 Separate account fees are billed directly to the investor.
-KACALP generally does not negotiate different fee arrangements with clients in its pooled investment vehicles, but may do so for very large accounts at the sole discretion of such general partner or manager.
-KACALP may waive all or a portion of fees with respect to investments made by employees in its pooled investment vehicles.
+Kayne generally does not negotiate different fee arrangements with investors in its pooled investment vehicles, but has and may in the future do so for very large accounts at the sole discretion of such general partner or manager.
+Kayne generally waives all or a portion of fees with respect to investments made by employees in its pooled investment vehicles.